adiag321/Data-Visualization-Using-Seaborn/README.md

-# Data Visualization Using Seaborn
+# <p align = 'center'>Data Visualization Using Seaborn Library</p>

-*Seaborn* is a Python data visualization library based on Matplotlib.
+**Seaborn** is a Python data visualization library based on Matplotlib.
 In this project, I explore Seaborn.
 I discuss Seaborn API overview, its functionality, setting Seaborn aesthetic parameters and colour palette.
 I discuss different distributions, various plot types and multi-plot grids with seaborn.

 ## Types of plots:

-1. Relational plots
+#### 1. Relational plots

 A) relplot - Figure-level interface for drawing relational plots onto a FacetGrid.

 B) scatterplot - Draw a scatter plot with possibility of several semantic groupings.

 C) lineplot - Draw a line plot with possibility of several semantic groupings.

-2. Distribution plots
+#### 2. Distribution plots

 A) displot - Figure-level interface for drawing distribution plots onto a FacetGrid.